thingsdb/ThingsDocs/v0/content/installation/_index.md

 ## Configuration

-ThingsDB can start with a configuration file and/or with environment variable.
+ThingsDB can start with a [configuration file](https://github.com/thingsdb/ThingsDB/blob/master/thingsdb.example.conf) and/or with environment variables.
+However be aware that the environment variables will overwrite the configuration file settings if both apply to the same setting.

 Variable | Default | Description
 -------- | ------- | -----------